kacpermuszynski/tbd-2023z-gr-1/tasks-phase1.md

    The table schema is auto-generated from the ORC sample file provided in the external table creation.

-13. Start an interactive session from Vertex AI workbench (steps 7-9 in README):
+13. :white_check_mark: Start an interactive session from Vertex AI workbench (steps 7-9 in README):

     **Screenshot of Vertex AI workbench**